27 May 2026 · Umzumbe Surf Club

 Active campaign

-“We get kids who love the ocean onto boards they can call their own — and to contests they have earned the right to surf.”
+“We get young surfers who love the ocean onto boards they can call their own — and to contests they have earned the right to surf.”

 Umzumbe is a stretch of KwaZulu-Natal coastline where the swell shows up clean almost every week of the year.
-The local kids see it.
+The young locals see it.
 They watch it pump from the road on the way to school.
 Some of them want to surf it.

 The hard part is not the talent.
 It is everything else.
 A second-hand 6'0" costs more than a month of groceries.
 A wetsuit costs more than a school uniform.
 A trip to J-Bay or Cape St Francis for a regional contest — flights, accommodation, entry, coach — is out of reach without help.